-News that cases of the newly-identified 2019 Novel Coronavirus (also referred to as COVID-19) continue to spread has prompted employers to think about employee safety and ways to address disease prevention in the workplace.
-Although, according to the Occupational Safety and Health Administration (OSHA), “most American workers are not at significant risk of infection” at this time, the situation is evolving, and it is never too early for employers to consider how they can address employee concerns, help prevent an outbreak, or address one if it occurs.
+News that cases of the newly-identified 2019 Novel Coronavirus (also referred to as COVID-19, 2019-nCoV, or SARS-CoV-2, but more commonly known simply as the “Coronavirus”) continue to spread has prompted employers to think about employee safety and ways to address prevention in the workplace, as well as planning for contingencies that may arise in the face of quarantines and other measures being put in place as a response to the virus.
+The situation is rapidly evolving, and it is never too early for employers to consider how they can address employee concerns, help prevent an outbreak, or address one if it occurs.
 Employers should also be aware of legal pitfalls that they may encounter when attempting to protect their employees from the virus.

 What is the Coronavirus and How Is It Transmitted?

 According to the CDC, the initial reports of the illness originated in Wuhan, China, where people likely contracted the virus from animals at a seafood and animal market.
 Experts believe that the virus is spreading from human-to-human when an infected person coughs or sneezes, similar to the spread of a cold or flu.
 However, it is still too early to know how easily the virus is transmitted between people, or whether other forms of transmission may be occurring (e.g., surface transmission or through other bodily fluids).

 On January 30, 2020, the first case of person-to-person transmission in the United States was reported.
 Presently, the number of confirmed cases diagnosed in the United States is reported be at over 2500.